chipsalliance/firrtl-spec/spec.md

 # Versioning Scheme of this Document

-This is the versioning scheme that applies 1.0.0 and later.
+This is the versioning scheme that applies to version 1.0.0 and later.

 The versioning scheme complies with
 [Semantic Versioning 2.0.0](https://semver.org/#semantic-versioning-200).